kevoree-modeling/tutorial/step3_reflexive/README.md

 }, o1 -> System.out.println("End of the visit"));
 ```

-This example shows the complete visit of a city, which ends on the call of the last closure to be informed that all objects have been visited.
+This example shows the complete visit of a city, which ends with the call of the last closure to be informed that all objects have been visited.
 During the visit, users have the ability to stop the visit by returning VISIT_STOP instead of CONTINUE.

 Similarly, the **visitAttributes** method allows to visit all attributes of an object, e.g.,: